ochrons/scalajs-spa-tutorial/doc/integrating-javascript-components.md

 ## Bootstrap CSS components

 [Bootstrap](http://getbootstrap.com/) is a popular HTML/CSS/JS framework by Twitter for developing responsive applications.
 It comes with a lot of styled HTML/CSS components that are easy to use and integrate into your application.
-Lot of Bootstrap actually doesn't even use JavaScript, all the magic happens in CSS.
+Many parts of Bootstrap actually don't even use JavaScript, all the magic happens in CSS.

-This tutorial wraps couple of simple Bootstrap [components](https://github.com/ochrons/scalajs-spa-tutorial/tree/master/client/src/main/scala/spatutorial/client/components/Bootstrap.scala)
+This tutorial wraps a couple of simple Bootstrap [components](https://github.com/ochrons/scalajs-spa-tutorial/tree/master/client/src/main/scala/spatutorial/client/components/Bootstrap.scala)
 (button and panel) into React components.
 Bootstrap uses contextual styles in many components to convey additional meaning.
 These can be easily represented by a Scala enumeration.